dell/csm-docs/content/docs/csidriver/installation/helm/isilon.md

 - Install Helm 3
 - Mount propagation is enabled on container runtime that is being used
 - If using Snapshot feature, satisfy all Volume Snapshot requirements
+- If enabling CSM for Authorization, please refer to the [Authorization deployment steps](../../../../authorization/deployment/) first

 ### Install Helm 3.0